ahasverus/rscimap/README.md

 You can remove all punctuation symbols in all textual fields or in some field.
 Just indicate the field(s) (`tag`) to remove symbols: `TI` for the document title, `ID` for authors keywords, `DE` for Keywords Plus and `AB` for the abstract.

 You also can remove punctuation symbols with some exceptions.
-For instance, you would keep the hyphen in associated words.
-Just indicate these symbols in the argument `exception`.
+For instance, you might want to keep the hyphen in associated words.
+Just indicate this symbol in the argument `exception`.

 ```r